szeiger/extradoc/README.txt

 Usage: There's a bin/extradoc.bat script for Windows that can be used after building the project with "sbt compile".
 Make sure that the "scala" command from Scala 2.8.0 is on your path.
 Or run the main class com.novocode.extradoc.ExtraDoc in some other way.
+Note the current version of Extradoc requires Scala 2.8.0.
+It will *not* work with otherwise API-compatible versions like 2.8.1 because it relies on internal compiler code.

 Example: Building scaladoc.json for the Scala library (run from the base dir of the Scala source code; put everything on one line):